-When Is the Best Time of Year to Visit the Everglades?
+When is the Best Time of Year to Visit the Everglades?

-If you’re considering a trip to Florida and wondering when is the best time to visit the Everglades, you’re in luck.
+If you’re considering a trip down to Florida and wondering when the best time is to visit the Everglades, you’re in luck.
 South Florida is booming any time of the year, and the ecosystem is extraordinary whenever you visit.
 Nevertheless, there are a few differences between months.
-Everglades Holiday Park, located in sunny South Florida, provides exciting airboat tours through the Everglades.
-Here is some information and a few tips to help you plan.
+Below is some information regarding the best time of year to visit the Everglades and some tips to help you plan your trip.

-Everglades Dry Season – December Through May
+Everglades Dry Season – December through April

-The Everglades experiences a winter dry season or drought period from early December through late April, early May.
+The Everglades experiences a winter dry season, or drought period, from early December through late April and early May.
 This is sure to be the busiest time of year to visit the Everglades, as many tourists come to South Florida to get away from cold, bitter temperatures up north.
-The wildlife in the ‘glades enjoy the cooler temperatures, and while they are often out and about, most tend to be a bit slow moving during the winter months.
-Alligators actually experience a biological slowdown.
+The animals in the Everglades react differently during the cooler time of the year in Florida.
+While they are often out and about, most tend to be a bit slow-moving during the winter months.
+In fact, alligators experience a biological slowdown.

-Everglades Wet Season – June Through November
+Everglades Wet Season – May through November

-With plenty of room to explore without crowds, the Everglades are the perfect adventure during the wet season, when frequent rains and heat steer many people away.
-If you come prepared with sunscreen and a hat, you’re likely to see scores of alligators going about their business, making the ‘glades a thrill for nature enthusiasts and wildlife photographers looking for the perfect picture.
-Transition periods – late April and early May are always a busy time.
-Tours are popular on Memorial Day weekend when winter months are officially coming to a close.
-Plus, alligators experience an active mating period in the spring, and with summer months just ahead, the wetland is preparing to create new habitat for wildlife to thrive.
+With plenty of room to explore without crowds, an airboat ride is a fantastic adventure during the wet season.
+During this time of year is filled with frequent rains and heat, which tend to steer many people away.
+If you come to the Everglades prepared with sunscreen and a hat, you’re likely to see scores of alligators going about their business, making the ‘glades a thrill for nature enthusiasts and wildlife photographers alike.
+Transition periods like late April and early May are always a busy time of the year for the Everglades.
+Airboat tours are popular on Memorial Day weekend, when the winter months are officially coming to a close.
+Plus, alligators experience an active mating period in the spring.
+With summer months just ahead, the wetland is preparing to create new habitat for wildlife to thrive.